boazbk/tcs/lec_04_code_and_data.md

 ![Scott Aaronson [tests](http://www.scottaaronson.com/blog/?p=266) a candidate device for computing Steiner trees using soap bubbles.](../figure/aaronsonsoapbubble.jpg){#aaronsonsoapfig .margin  }

 * **DNA computing.** People have suggested using the properties of DNA to do hard computational problems.
 The main advantage of DNA is the ability to potentially encode a lot of information in relatively small physical space, as well as compute on this information in a highly parallel manner.
-At the time of this writing, it was [demonstrated](http://science.sciencemag.org/content/337/6102/1628.full) that one can use DNA to store about $10^{16}$ bits of information in a region of radius about milimiter, as opposed to about $10^{10}$ bits with the best known hard disk technology.
-This does not posit a real challenge to the PECTT but does suggest that one should be conservative about the choice of constant and not assume that current hard disk + silicon technologies are the absolute best possible.^[We were extremely conservative in the suggested parameters for the PECTT, having assumed that as many as $\ell_P^{-2}10^{-6} \sim 10^{61}$ bits could potentially be stored in a milimeter radius region.]
+At the time of this writing, it was [demonstrated](http://science.sciencemag.org/content/337/6102/1628.full) that one can use DNA to store about $10^{16}$ bits of information in a region of radius about a millimeter, as opposed to about $10^{10}$ bits with the best known hard disk technology.
+This does not posit a real challenge to the PECTT but does suggest that one should be conservative about the choice of constant and not assume that current hard disk + silicon technologies are the absolute best possible.^[We were extremely conservative in the suggested parameters for the PECTT, having assumed that as many as $\ell_P^{-2}10^{-6} \sim 10^{61}$ bits could potentially be stored in a millimeter radius region.]

 * **Continuous/real computers.** The physical world is often described using continuous quantities such as time and space, and people have suggested that analog devices might have direct access to computing with real-valued quantities and would be inherently more powerful than discrete models such as NAND machines.
 Whether the "true" physical world is continuous or discrete is an open question.